 |Size of group||Delegations from 10 – 12 countries.
 Each delegation comprises 2 boys and 2 girls with an adult leader (age 21+).
 The camp is coordinated by an adult staff supported by Junior Counselors (age 16 – 17).|

-In 2017, the Detroit chapter will three Village delegations to:
+In 2018, the Detroit chapter will four Village delegations to:

 All CISV activities are run at-cost.
-Here are our 2017 program fees for Village and our other programs.
+Here are our 2017 program fees for Village and our other programs, which will be updated soon.
 For Village, this fee covers airfare, training for leaders and volunteers, background checks and insurance.
 Additional expenses not covered by the fee include passports/visas, host family gifts, and general spending money.

 Ready to apply?